-Prior year projected dollars (FY 2016) are based on rates of 58.05% for Non-Uniform and 57.76% for Uniform.
+Prior year projected dollars (FY 2017) are based on rates of 58.00% for Non-Uniform and 58.00% for Uniform.

-Benefit, Assumptions and Methods for the June 30, 2015 valuation: There were no changes in benefits for the June 30, 2015 valuation.
+Benefit, Assumptions and Methods for the June 30, 2016 valuation: There were no changes in benefits for the June 30, 2016 valuation.
 The assumptions and methods used were those adopted by the Board from the July 1, 2007 through June 30, 2012 Experience Study and titled Alternate 1 in that report.
 The Board formally adopted these new assumptions at the June 20, 2013 Board meeting.
+The next Experience Study is scheduled to follow the June 30, 2017 valuation.

-Experience: System assets earned a 5.9% return on a market basis, although the fund recognized a 12.0% rate of return on an actuarial basis after accounting for the smoothing of the 2013 and 2014 gains (please see page C-2).
-In aggregate, there was an experience gain of \$88 million (approximately 2.4% of beginning of year liabilities).
-This gain was made up of a \$75 million investment gain and a \$13 million liability gain and resulted in an increase in funding status from 49.2% to 52.9%.
+Experience: System assets earned a 1.1% return on a market basis, although the fund recognized a 8.1% rate of return on an actuarial basis after accounting for the smoothing of the 2014 gain and 2015 loss (please see page C-2).
+In aggregate, there was an experience gain of \$41 million (approximately 1.1% of beginning of year liabilities).
+This gain was made up of a \$7 million investment gain and a \$34 million liability gain and resulted in an increase in funding status from 52.9% to 55.5%.
 Pages A-9 and A-10 show the derivation of the gain/(loss) in aggregate and by division.
-Experience for the two divisions was different, resulting in an experience gain of \$91 million for Non-Uniformed and an experience loss of \$4 million for Uniformed.
+Experience for the two divisions was different, resulting in an experience gain of \$25 million for Non-Uniformed and an experience gain of \$16 million for Uniformed.

-The main source of the liability gain for the Non-Uniformed group was due to pay increases (pay increases were less than expected), turnover (more members terminated before retirement than expected) and post-retirement deaths (more deaths than expected).
-The main source for the liability loss for the Uniformed group was due to pay increases (pay increases were more than expected.
+The main source of the liability gain for the Non-Uniformed group was due to the retiree COLA (the COLA was less than expected), pay increases (pay increases were less than expected), and post-retirement deaths (more deaths than expected).
+The main source for the liability gain for the Uniformed group was due to pay increases (pay increases were less than expected) and the retiree COLA (the COLA was less than expected).
 The table below shows a comparison of actual demographic activity versus expected activity (based on the prior year's valuation assumptions).